-Aspen Technology, Inc. ("AspenTech" or the "Company") is a leading supplier of software products and services for the analysis, design and automation of manufacturing facilities by companies in the process industries, including the chemicals, petroleum, pharmaceuticals, pulp and paper, electric power, and food and consumer products industries.
+Aspen Technology, Inc. (the "Company" or "AspenTech") is a leading supplier of off-the-shelf software products and services for the analysis, design and automation of manufacturing facilities by companies in the process industries, including the chemicals, petroleum, pharmaceuticals, pulp and paper, electric power, and food and consumer products industries.
+Process manufacturers use AspenTech's software products and services to design, operate and manage manufacturing processes more efficiently, safely and profitably.

-AspenTech provides a sophisticated, integrated family of software products for use across the entire process manufacturing life-cycle, from "off-line" applications used primarily in research and development and engineering to "on-line" applications used principally in production.
-AspenTech's product offering is classified in three categories: modeling; process information management ("PIM"); and advanced process control ("APC") and optimization.
-The Company's off-line modeling software is used by engineers on desktop computers primarily to simulate and predict manufacturing processes in connection with the design of new facilities or processes and the analysis of existing facilities or processes.
-AspenTech's on-line PIM, APC and optimization software, which is connected directly to plant instrumentation, enables the real-time adjustment of production variables in response to constantly changing operating conditions to improve process efficiency.
-AspenTech couples its software products with design and implementation consulting services in order to market a complete solution to its customers.
-AspenTech believes its ability to offer a complete solution of both industry-leading software and sophisticated process engineering expertise is an important source of competitive differentiation.
+AspenTech provides a sophisticated, integrated family of off-the-shelf software products for use across the entire process manufacturing life-cycle, from "off-line" applications used primarily in research and development and engineering to "on-line" applications used principally in production.
+The Company's off-line software is used by engineers on desktop computers primarily to simulate and predict manufacturing processes in connection with the design of new facilities or processes and the analysis of existing facilities or processes.
+AspenTech's on-line software, which is connected directly to plant instrumentation, enables the real-time adjustment of production variables in response to constantly changing operating conditions to improve process efficiency.
+AspenTech's product offerings are classified in three categories: modeling; process information management ("PIM"); and advanced process control ("APC") and optimization.
+Chemical engineers who work in the off-line research and development and engineering stages of plant and process design and analysis are the principal users of modeling products, while chemical and control engineers who work in the on-line stages of real-time plant operation are the primary users of PIM, APC and optimization software and services.